 - When you dust a little cinnamon or cinnamon sugar over a stencil or paper doily on top, it gives it a slightly bolder, more Instagram-worthy aesthetic!

-- Bakers Tennis Biscuits: Much-loved in South Africa, the buttery coconut biscuits might be hard to find locally.
-You can use digestive biscuits instead or even graham cracker crumbs or ready crust.
+- Bakers Tennis Biscuits: Much-loved in South Africa, buttery coconut biscuits might be hard to find locally.
+You can use digestive biscuits, graham cracker crumbs, or ready crust.

-- Full-fat milk: It's important to use full-fat dairy here because otherwise, the consistency may change.
-Lower fat milk will also be less flavourful and creamy so that the tart may taste a little bland and watery otherwise.
+- Full-fat milk: Using full-fat dairy here is important because the consistency may change otherwise.
+Lower fat milk will also be less flavourful and creamy, so the tart may taste a little bland and watery.

 - Cinnamon: Some versions cook the milk with cinnamon sticks to infuse it, but ground cinnamon will suffice.